This post contains affiliate links for your convenience

 For example you can pick the first Sunday of every July and do something to celebrate your family: eat out, cook together, take a trip together, do a gratitude ritual (for example, every member of the family can write the things that they appreciate in each other and then share them during your family day).

 25) Last but not least, start a family routine that makes each child feel important.
 I absolutely love this idea that Becky shares on her blog.
 Her family started a one-on-one special tradition with each of their kids – Every month, on their birth date, each kid gets special time with their parents (about half an hour).

 In other words, if your kid’s birthday is on the 20th, every 20th of every month is their special day so they get special time with you to play games, read, and basically do things that they love.
 I absolutely love this “your special night” tradition which is simple to set up and to follow through.

 An easy way to ensure that you get to spend time with your kids is to schedule some time every day into your agenda.
 Have everyone come up with an activity that they would like to do then put all the ideas in a box and choose one activity to do every day.

 You can also try my FREE 30-DAY CHALLENGE that proposes activities your entire family will enjoy – and most of the activities only need 15 to 20 minutes of your time!

 If you regularly feel guilty about not having sufficient time to spend with your kids, you are not alone!
 Obtaining a perfect work-life balance is still a struggle for many of us, and even many stay-at-home parents find it incredibly difficult to “always be there” for their kids.

-But the good news is that spending quality family time has nothing to do with how much time you spend with each of your kids – it’s really about the quality of the time that you spend together.
-That means that even when you’re crazy busy, and when finding the time to read stories feels impossible, doing even simple things can ensure that you still get to spend quality family time with your kids.
+But the good news is that bonding as a family has nothing to do with how much time you spend with each of your kids – it’s really about the quality of the time that you spend together.
+That means that even when you’re crazy busy, and when finding the time to read stories feels impossible, doing even simple things can ensure that you still get to bond with your family.